Murugan-12/GoX-Coding-Standard/document.md

       })
 ```

-Instead of reusing the code several times we can create a recusive function which could be more readable.
+Instead of reusing the code several times, we can create a recursive function that could be more readable.

 For example: